RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Numerical Results

-\cref{t:nitr} shows the effectiveness of the preconditioners computed with multiple threads, where the number of PCG iterations increases logarithmically as the problem size $N$ increases.
-By contrast, the iteration number increases by about $2\times$ when $N$ increases by $8\times$ (the mesh is refined by $2\times$ in every dimension).
+\cref{t:nitr} shows the effectiveness of the \rchol{} preconditioner computed with multiple threads, where the PCG iteration increases logarithmically with respect to the problem size $N$.
+By contrast, the PCG iteration with the \ichol{} preconditioner increases by approximately $2\times$ when the problem size $N$ increases by $8\times$ (the mesh is refined by $2\times$ in every dimension).

-\section{Conclusions and Generalizations}
+\section{Conclusions and generalizations}

 In this paper, we have introduced a preconditioner named \rchol{} for solving SDD linear systems.
 To that end, we construct a closely related Laplacian linear system and apply the randomized Cholesky factorization.
-Two essential ingredients for achieving practical performance include a heuristic for sampling a clique and applying fill-reducing reordering before factorization.
-The resulting sparse factorization is shown to outperform incomplete Cholesky preconditioner with threshold dropping when both have roughly the same amount of fill-in.
+Two essential ingredients for achieving practical performance include a heuristic for sampling a clique and a fill-reducing reordering before factorization.
+The resulting sparse factorization is shown to outperform \ichol{} when both have roughly the same amount of fill-in.
 We view \rchol{} as a variant of standard incomplete Cholesky factorization.
-Unlike classical threshold-based dropping and level-based dropping, the sampling scheme in \rchol{} is an unbiased estimator: it randomly selects a subset of a clique and assigns them new weights.
+But unlike classical threshold-based dropping and level-based dropping, the sampling scheme in \rchol{} is an unbiased estimator: it randomly selects a subset of a clique and assigns them new weights.
+Interestingly, fill-reducing orderings are critical for the practical performance of \rchol{}, but is generally not effective for \ichol{}.
+In addition, the nested-dissection decomposition used in our parallel algorithm does not affect the performance of \rchol{}, but generally degrades the preconditioner quality of \ichol{}.

 The described algorithm extends to the following two cases.
-The first one is SPD matrices that have only non-positive off-diagonals (a.k.a., M-matrix).
-For this type of matrix, there exists a positive diagonal matrix $D$ such that $DAD$ is SDDM~\cite{horn1994topics}, and then \rchol{} can be applied to $DAD$.
-The other one is finite-element discretization of \cref{e:poisson} in a bounded open region with positive conductivity, i.e., $a(x)>0$.
-This type of matrix is generally SPD but not necessarily SDD, but there exists an analytical way to construct an SDD matrix whose preconditioner remains effective for the original SPD matrix~\cite{boman2008solving}.
+The first is that $A$ is an SPD matrix that has only non-positive off-diagonals (a.k.a., M-matrix).
+For such a matrix, there exists a positive diagonal matrix $D$ such that $DAD$ is SDDM~\cite{horn1994topics}, and then \rchol{} can be applied to $DAD$.
+The other is that $A$ is the finite-element discretization of \cref{e:poisson} in a bounded open region with positive conductivity, i.e., $a(x)>0$.
+Such a matrix is generally SPD but not necessarily SDD, but there exists an analytical way to construct an SDD matrix whose preconditioner remains effective for $A$~\cite{boman2008solving}.